 FLAC Example Compression

-Many theoretical literature will tell you that there should be no noticeable difference with the decoding process when decoding FLAC files at different FLAC levels.
+Much theoretical literature will tell you that there should be no noticeable difference in the decoding process when decoding FLAC files at different FLAC levels.
 However, is this true?

 We ran a test to check this out.
 Firstly, we ripped the song into an uncompressed WAV file and then encoded it into FLAC using the following command from the command line:

 time flac $TESTSONG.wav –compression-level-X -o flacX.flac

 This particular command will show the time to encode.
 All you need to do is to substitute X for the compression level number (0 to 8 level compression).